Jimmy Butler NBA Playoffs Player Props: Heat vs. Knicks

 Jimmy Butler Insights vs. the Knicks

-- Defensively, the Knicks are 12th in the NBA, giving up 113.1 points per game.
+- The Knicks are the 12th-best defensive team in the NBA, allowing 113.1 points per game.

-- On the boards, the Knicks have given up 42 rebounds per contest, which puts them seventh in the league.

-- The Knicks are the 13th-ranked team in the league, conceding 25.1 assists per contest.
+- The Knicks are the seventh-ranked team in the NBA, allowing 42 rebounds per game.

-- Allowing 13 made 3-pointers per game, the Knicks are the 25th-ranked squad in the NBA.
+- The Knicks give up 13 made 3-pointers per game, 25th-ranked in the league.

 Jimmy Butler vs. the Knicks